Is having extra one to one lessons useful before and during a child’s primary school years?

-Home tutors have all of the professional teaching skills of a certified teacher, which are recognised with a teaching diploma or certificate for completing another kind of course.
+Home tutors have all of the professional teaching experience of a certified teacher, which are recognised with a teaching diploma or certificate for completing another kind of course.

 Tutors come from all backgrounds.
-They may be a former school teacher or adult educator, while others have experience in other professional areas which enables them to become a tutor.
+They may be a former school teacher, adult educator, or university lecturer, while others have experience in other professional areas which enables them to become a tutor.

 At Superprof, we know that each of these professions is completely different from the other.
 This is why tutoring jobs with Superprof do not involve any sort of childcare or babysitting responsibilities.
 Some parents, however, still get the two concepts mixed up.